SICASFoundation/smir-documenation/pages/02.web/08.Collections/docs.md

 ### Objects

-You can download individual or multiple object from the list.
+You can download individual, multiple object or all objects from the list.
+- mark the objects to download using the checkboxes and download it using the **Download selected** button
+- **Download all** to download the all objects of the collection

 ![Download objects](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-download-collection-obj.png)